dorelljames/wpreactandbeyond-productcatalog/README.md

 2. Push code to repo.
 3. Create an account at Netlify.
 4. Create a "New Site" by clicking the button at top right corner.
 5. Select repo after authorizing GitHub.
+(Tip: Use search if you need to)
 6. The deploy settings will be automatically filled out.
 But for reference, `Build command` should be `yarn build` or `npm run build`. `Publish directory` should be set to `/build`

 ### Without Git

 1. Run a build locally on your project by issuing command: `npm run build`
-2. Create an account at Netlify.
+2. Create an account at [Netlify](https://app.netlify.com/signup).
-3. Drag the whole `public` folder after it's done building to the dropzone area at the bottom part.
+3. Drag the whole `build` folder after it's done building to the dropzone area at the bottom part.
 You'll recognize this with a dashed border div with text "Want to deploy a new site without connecting to Git?
    Drag and drop your site folder here"

 ---